 Looking for Time Management activities for employees, college students, or high school students?
-Try one of these, that I’ve collected from a variety of LinkedIN discussions (if you want additional time management resources, Trainers Warehouse might have what you need):
+Try one of these, that I’ve collected from a variety of LinkedIN discussions.
+If you want additional time management resources, Trainers Warehouse might have what you need!

 I allow the groups to fill their own container without detailed instructions.
-I tell them to fill their containers with as much materials as they can.
+I tell them to fill their containers with as many materials as they can.
 And then we talk about the order they selected.
-If they had an order…and what the materials represents to them…etc. I use this communication to lead into training.
+If they had an order…and what the materials represent to them…etc. I use this communication to lead into training.
 Mayo Jar materials can be found here.
 Posted online by Darlene Bailey

 Tell participants they have $86,400.00 to spend any way they wish.
 The only restrictions are that they cannot bank any money and if they do not use any of the money they lose it.
 We then discuss why and how they spent the money the way they did.
 I then tell them that 86,400 is the number of seconds we have each day and that as often as possible they should consider spending their time on things that are important to them as they did with their money.

-Take a colored ribbon length approximately 1 meter/100 cms and scissors.
+Take a colored ribbon length of approximately 1 meter/100 cm. and scissors.

 Start with the following questions: